Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Characterization of strain and heat via UXRD

-In all three heterostructures, the optical energy is mainly deposited to the Pt layer\cite{pude2020}.
-The resulting expansion of the Pt layer (Figure~\ref{fig:fig_3_uxrd}c) peaks at $1.5\,\text{ps}$, when the expansive strain pulses launched at the surface and the Pt-Cu interface have propagated through the Pt layer at the speed of sound $v_\text{Pt}=4.2\,\text{nm/ps}$\bracite{farl1966}.
+In all three heterostructures, the optically deposited energy to the Pt layer induces an expansion that peaks at $1.5\,\text{ps}$ (Figure~\ref{fig:fig_3_uxrd}c) when the expansive strain pulses launched at the surface and the Pt-Cu interface have propagated through the Pt layer at the speed of sound $v_\text{Pt}=4.2\,\text{nm/ps}$\bracite{farl1966}.
 The following strain oscillation can be interpreted as a breathing of the Pt layer with a $T_\text{Pt}=2 L_\text{Pt}/v_\text{Pt} \approx 3\,\text{ps}$ period determined by the layer thickness $L_\text{Pt}$.
 The partial transmission of strain pulses through the impedance mismatched Pt-Cu or Pt-MgO interfaces leads to a decay of the oscillation of the Pt layer thickness within tens of picoseconds.
 This propagating strain pulse is superimposed on the quasi-static expansion of Pt due to heating.
 While the oscillatory Pt response is very similar for all three heterostructures, the quasi-static expansion is much increased for sample 3 where the MgO layer keeps the thermal energy within Pt, because it prohibits electronic heat transport from Pt into the thick Cu film.